This section lists the rules and regulations and the process for the grade Placement Test at ITA.

 7. Parents are not allowed inside the room where the test is given.

-8. Avoid conversations with the Placement Test Officer before, during, or after the test.
+8. On testing day, avoid conversations with the Placement Test Officer before or during the test.

 9. Test paper or the student's completed answer paper will not be provided to the student or parents.